muratk5n/thirdwave/en/README.md

 ---

-Started to experiment with the ultimate dish, one that u can prepare everyday, tastes good enough, and has everything needed.
+The ultimate dish, one that u can prepare everyday, tastes good enough, and has everything needed, experiment continues...
 Latest;
-onions, cheap chuck, green beans, salt, lemon, olive oil -- all thrown together and cooked.
-Not bad.
+onions, cheap chuck, green beans, salt, lemon, olive oil -- all thrown together and simply cooked.
+Is fine so far.

 ---